NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 12.1](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 12.2](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

-### CUDA 12.1
+### CUDA 12.2
-* Added JIT LTO Sample
-* Adding Large Kernel Sample

 ### [older versions...](./CHANGELOG.md)